Complexity among the finitely generated subgroups of Thompson's group: Signatures

-Define \(\Ssig\) to be the collection of all equivalence classes of such maps satisfying (!).
-(Formally we view \(\Ssig\) as a set by using the choice of canonical representatives from each equivalence class noted above.)
+Note that vacuously \(\zero,\one \in \Ssig\).
+Formally we view \(\Ssig\) as a set by using the choice of canonical representatives from each equivalence class noted in Section \ref{OscSig:sec}, although sometimes it will be convenient to work with different representatives.
 We often write that a function on pairs is in \(\Ssig\) when we really mean that its equivalence class is in \(\Ssig\).
-Our next task is to prove that that \(\Ssig\) is exactly the set of signatures of elements of \(\Sgen\), up to the above notion of equivalence.
-Recall that \(\zero\) and \(\one\) denote the elements of \(\Ssig\) with bases having cardinalities \(0\) and \(1\) respectively.
+Notice that just as \(\Sgen\) was defined as those finite sets of marked functions all of whose pairs are standard, \(\Ssig\) is defined as those elements of \(\Psig\) all of whose triples are admissible.

 Anticipating \(\Ssig\)'s relation to \(\Sgen\), we will often confuse the distinction between an \(\As \in \Ssig\) and its base, writing things such as ``the cardinality of \(\As\)'' or ``the elements of \(\As\)'' when we are really referring to the cardinality or elements of the base of \(\As\).

-The operation \(+\) defined in Section \ref{BasicOp:sec} is well defined on \(\Ssig\).
-Unlike with \(\Sgen\), \(+\) is a \emph{bona fide} binary operation on \(\Ssig\).
-Observe that if \(A = B + C\), then \(\As = \Bs + \Cs\) --- the signature of a sum is the sum of the signatures.